DUNE/computing-training-basics-short/setup.md

 ## Requirements

 You must be on the DUNE Collaboration member list and have a valid FNAL or CERN account.
 See the [Indico Requirement page](https://indico.fnal.gov/event/54191/page/2930-requirements) for more information.
-Windows users are invited to review the Putty Setup page from the Extras menu.
+Windows users are invited to review the [Putty Setup page]({{ site.baseurl }}/putty.html).

 > ## Note